uthree/harp/docs/ir_spec.md

 - **Static Allocation**: Before a `Function` is executed, a single contiguous block of memory (`arena`) of size `required_memory` is allocated.
 It is freed only after the function completes.
 - **Buffers as Views**: `Buffer` objects do not own memory themselves.
 Instead, they represent a "view" or a slice of the main arena, defined by an `offset` and `size`.
-- **Memory Reuse**: The graph-to-IR compiler will be responsible for analyzing the liveness of tensors to allow non-overlapping tensors to share the same memory regions, minimizing the total `required_memory`.
+- **Memory Reuse**: The graph-to-IR linearizer will be responsible for analyzing the liveness of tensors to allow non-overlapping tensors to share the same memory regions, minimizing the total `required_memory`.

 ```rust
 // Represents a view into the memory arena.